urvi-maheshwari/urvi-maheshwari.github.io/_pages/publications.md

 }
 </style>

+Electronic versions or PDFs of articles are provided to ensure timely dissemination of academic work.
+They can be downloaded for noncommercial purposes.
+Copyright resides with the respective copyright holders as stated in each article.
+The files may not be reposted without permission from copyright holders.

 ## Journal Articles

 - **Maheshwari, U.** & Barner, D. (in press).
 Back to reality: Children's early temporal reasoning applies to real but not hypothetical events. *Child Development*. [[psyarxiv]](https://osf.io/gs3r4_v3/)